GNOME/presentation-templates/GUADEC/2017/presentation.md

-% How to use Pandoc for creating awesome slides for GUADEC 2016
+% How to use Pandoc for creating awesome slides for GUADEC 2017
 % Lasse Schuirmann (`lasse.schuirmann@gmail.com`)
-% August 12, 2016
+% July 28, 2017

 # Title Slide